Home » Why Do Parrots Regurgitate Their Food?

 • Gastrointestinal diseases.

-• Some drugs and antibiotics.
+• Some medications and antibiotics.

 parrot vomiting clear liquid